-For victims in the State of Ohio who are involved in an auto accident, we wanted to provide you with some tips that our clients have found helpful over the years.
+For those in the State of Ohio who have been involved in an auto accident, we wanted to provide you with some tips that our clients have found helpful over the years.

 We hope that the following suggestions are useful.
-If you have any questions, please be sure to contact our office in Columbus, Ohio.
+If you have any questions, please be sure to contact our office in right away!

 The most important tip when you are involved in an auto accident is to ensure that you keep detailed documentation on all of the facts involved in the collision.
 In addition, document detailed information about your injuries, limitations, restrictions, and activities that you previously enjoyed that have been impacted by the auto accident.